 Update: The new eBay hack has customers changing passwords again.
-If you're sick of changing your password every month after yet another breach, it's time to consider a password management program like avast!
-Easy Pass.
+If you're sick of changing your password every month after yet another breach, it's time to consider a password management program like Avast Passwords.

 The massive hack against Target, in which 40 million credit and debit card numbers were stolen, began with stolen login credentials from the air-conditioning repairman.
 This illustrates the old adage, “a chain is only as strong as its weakest link.”